paypal/autosklearn-zeroconf/README.md

 wget https://repo.continuum.io/archive/Anaconda3-4.1.1-Linux-x86_64.sh -O Anaconda3-Linux-x86_64.sh
 chmod u+x Anaconda3-Linux-x86_64.sh
 ./Anaconda3-Linux-x86_64.sh
+conda install libgcc
-# A compiler is needed to compile a few things the from requirements.txt
+# A compiler is also needed to compile a few things the from requirements.txt
 # Chose just the line for your Linux flavor below
 # On Ubuntu
 sudo apt-get install gcc build-essential